This guide was updated on March 8th, 2019

 A new feature available for military watches is taking hold of the market.

 Tritium allows your watch to become illuminated using a special type of gas causing a chemical reaction.

-It’s a way to light up your watch that won’t run out for decades, making it the perfect option for anyone who spends a lot of time outdoors or finds themselves in low-light situations often.
+It’s a way to light up your watch that won’t run out for decades, making it the perfect option for anyone who spends a lot of time outdoors or finds themselves in low-light situations often (at night etc).

 Don't have time to read my whole review?
 In my opinion, the Luminox 3051 is the top timepiece in this category.